 Book here: OTTO Hotel

-Best areas for your stay in Hong Kong – Central HK
+Best location in HK – Central HK

 As the name implies, Central Hong Kong is at the epicenter of Hong Kong, and as such it has a mix of skyscrapers and natural wonders.
 If you ever tire of the cityscape, there’s plenty of natural locations to visit and explore, and vice versa.
 The area is also a glorious mix of ancient and modern sights and locations, meaning you can learn more about Hong Kong’s history at the same time as you enjoy modern comforts and amenities.
 The best places to head off to while in Central Hong Kong are Victoria Peak, Hong Kong Observation Wheel, Central Mid-Level Escalators, Man Mo Temple, Hong Kong City Hall, Hong Kong Park, Hong Kong Botanical Gardens, and – for those who want to head out and do a bit of drinking and socializing – Lan Kwai Fong!